Seanland/docker-one-container-radio/README.md

 # One Container Radio
 Using Ices2 and Icecast2, the goal is to build a simple, single container deployment.
 One should be able to fill few parameters and direct the container to a music folder or share giving them a basic self hosted random music stream.
 (Reword)

-** Note: Usernames / Passwords are defaulted currently.
-Change them if you decide to use this... **

 ** Warning: Work in progress, Docker experimenting.
 Please improve if you would like!
 Thanks :) **

 ## Usage ##